na-na-hi/renget/archive/RibombeeHomepage.md

 -> ![My OCs (art by me!)](https://files.catbox.moe/fopc97.png) <-

 I’m Ribombee-anon, and I’m making this page to compile the work I’ve done for the Clover Guild collaborative fiction project.
-Hope you enjoy checking out my stuff!
+I’ve contributed a lot of stories and art, and they tend towards the serious/sincere side instead of being comedic or edgy, though it can vary from piece to piece.
+If you check out my stuff, I hope you find something to enjoy!

 To learn more about the project, see our main page at https://cloverguild.com/